Colstrip Steam Electric Station Coal Ash Ponds

 The sealing of the waste disposal ponds has been improved with the installation of synthetic liners, which incorporate a leachate collection system to capture any leaks at the pond and helps prevent impacts to the groundwater.

 Forced evaporation systems have been installed at the ponds to reduce the amount of water in the waste disposal ponds.
 This reduction in water reduces potential for leakage from the ponds.

 Administrative Order on Consent

-The Administrative Order on Consent sets forth the process DEQ and PPL must follow to address groundwater contamination at the Colstrip site.
+The Administrative Order on Consent sets forth the process DEQ and Talen must follow to address groundwater contamination at the Colstrip site.